MiaYun98/Game-Demo/Learning process.md

  - 6/18/2023 AWS Session Attended
  - 6/19/2023 AWS Control Flow Lecture started
  - 6/20/2023 AWS Control Flow done
  - 6/21/2023 AWS Functions started it is about the building basic function in Python.

+4. Game Idea Memo
+ - Games that don't need language
+ - 2D or 3D
+ - Could be Web-based & Unreal Engine
+ - rather than Drawing I want it to be more mood
+ - better to be healing
+ - wants to contain memories
+ - or recal memories